-Distribution: Occurring in southwestern Washington and in the Columbia River Gorge in Washington; Washington south to California.
+Distribution: Occurring west of the Cascades crest in southwestern Washington, and east in the Columbia River Gorge; Washington to California.

 Habitat: Meadows and moist, open hillsides at low elevations.